 Pledge.
 The CC Bonds are direct and special obligations of MEAG Power.
-The CC Bonds are payable from and secured by a pledge of the Trust Estate, which is defined in the CC Bond Resolution to include (i) the proceeds of the sale of the CC Bonds, (ii) the Revenues, (iii) all rights, title and interest of

-MEAG Power under any CC Participant Credit Enhancement (as such term is defined in the CC Bond Resolution) and (iv) all Funds established by the CC Bond Resolution, including the investments, if any, thereof; provided, however, that the Trust Estate does not include the Debt Service Reserve Account in the Debt Service Fund; and provided, further, that the Trust Estate does not include the "Segregated Funds" referred to below or any investments thereof nor does it include any Revenues deposited or required to be deposited in the Segregated Funds pursuant to the CC Bond Resolution.
+The CC Bonds are payable from and secured by a pledge of the Trust Estate, which is defined in the CC Bond Resolution to include (i) the proceeds of the sale of the CC Bonds, (ii) the Revenues, (iii) all rights, title and interest of MEAG Power under any CC Participant Credit Enhancement (as such term is defined in the CC Bond Resolution) and (iv) all Funds established by the CC Bond Resolution, including the investments, if any, thereof; provided, however, that the Trust Estate does not include the Debt Service Reserve Account in the Debt Service Fund; and provided, further, that the Trust Estate does not include the "Segregated Funds" referred to below or any investments thereof nor does it include any Revenues deposited or required to be deposited in the Segregated Funds pursuant to the CC Bond Resolution.

-"Revenues" is defined in the CC Bond Resolution to mean (a) all revenues, income, rents and receipts derived by MEAG Power from or attributable to the ownership and operation of the CC Project or from or attributable to the Embedded Simple Cycle Costs, including all revenues attributable to the CC Project or to the payment of the costs thereof and all revenues attributable to the Embedded Simple Cycle Costs received by MEAG Power under the CC Contracts or under any other contract for the sale of power, energy or other service from the CC Project or any part thereof or any contractual arrangement with respect to the use of the CC Project or any portion thereof or the services, output or capacity thereof, but does not include any such revenues, income, rents or receipts derived by MEAG Power from or attributable to the sale of any Pre-Commercial Generation (as such term is defined in the CC Bond Resolution), (b) the proceeds of any insurance covering business interruption loss relating to the CC Project and (c) interest accrued on any moneys or securities held pursuant to the CC Bond Resolution and paid or required to be paid into the Revenue and Operating Fund established pursuant to the CC Bond Resolution.
+"Revenues" is defined in the CC Bond Resolution to mean (a) all revenues, income, rents and receipts derived by MEAG Power from or attributable to the ownership and operation of the CC Project or from or attributable to the Embedded Simple Cycle Costs, including all revenues attributable to the CC Project or to the payment of the costs thereof and all revenues attributable to the Embedded Simple Cycle Costs received by MEAG Power under the CC Contracts or under any other contract for the sale of power, energy or other service from the CC Project or any part thereof or any contractual arrangement with respect to the use of the CC Project or any portion thereof or the services, output or capacity thereof, but does not include any such revenues, income, rents or receipts derived by MEAG Power from or attributable to the sale of any Pre-Commercial Generation (as such term is defined in the CC Bond Resolution), (b) the proceeds of any insurance covering business interruption loss relating to the CC Project and (c) interest accrued on any moneys or securities held pursuant to the CC Bond Resolution.